Shopware HTTP Cache with Varnish XKey

 set req.http.Surrogate-Capability = "shopware=ESI/1.0";

-# Make sure that the client ip is forward to the client.
+# Ensure that the client's IP address is forwarded to the origin.

 if (req.http.x-forwarded-for) {